 - To make it illegal for perpetrators to use non-disclosure agreements or injunctions against their victims.
 Victims should be able to speak out about their experiences and should not be forced into silence by their abuser.

-- Juries to be educated and informed so that they do not perpetuate societal myths about sexual violence and for all prosecutors, defense teams and judge’s to undergo mandatory training if representing/ judging a sexual violence case
+- Juries to be educated and informed on trauma responses so that they do not perpetuate societal myths about sexual violence and for all prosecutors, defense teams and judge’s to undergo mandatory training if representing/ judging a sexual violence case

 Read more about our thoughts on the government’s victims strategy and the victims law here: https://thegeminiprojectorg.wordpress.com/2018/09/10/our-thoughts-on-the-governments-victims-strategy/